 I’m still disabled because of the changes to my brain, so I’ve spent years living life as a chronically ill and disabled person.
 I’m very qualified to speak on this topic.
 But the sentiment in this tumblr post and similar sentiments I’ve read before in disability community forums puzzle me.

 Are chronically ill people so profoundly confused about the genesis of disease that we believe it is due to nothing more than bad luck, bad genes or other happenstance?
 Are we caught in a sort of Stockholm syndrome type relationship with Western medicine, which attempts to treat symptoms but rarely addresses underlying causes, and often hurts us in the process of offering temporary solutions?
 Are we so attached to our illness and disabled identities that we don’t want to consider the possibility of life as well or non-disabled people?

 Those questions come to my mind as I consider why the post from eritated’s blog seems to have resonated so deeply with so many chronically ill people.

 Vegetarians and vegans are less likely to be obese, so recommending vegetarianism or veganism to a chronically ill person is a logical suggestion for the treatment of illness.
+Of course a plant based diet is not right for all people, but it may help some.
 Exercise likewise contributes to a reduced obesity for many people, so is also good advice.
 Yoga is a form of exercise, so it can contribute to lower obesity and therefore improved health.
 Some chronically ill people don’t consume nutritionally balanced diets, so vitamins might help a person to get nutrients that are missing from the foods they eat.

 Stopping all medications may also be helpful for some people.
 I’m not the only person who has problems metabolizing medications.
 For people like me, stopping medications that offer debilitating side effects instead of healing for the original problem is a very good idea.